 On freelancing platforms, you often don’t know who or what type of business you are working with and that can make your experience unnecessarily challenging.

-The only ingredient beginners need to freelance successfully
+The only ingredient beginners need to land clients as a new freelancer

 Freelancers starting out often get into doing too many things at once.
 In this chapter, we’ll look at the only ingredients you really need to get moving and earn your first money freelancing.